containers/podman-desktop/website/docs/extensions/install/using-extension.md

 - Registries: Provides some default registries so that you can connect to them with your credentials.
 See [Managing registries](/docs/containers/registries).

 - Image Layers Explorer: Use this extension to explore and analyze different layers of the container image.
 For more details, click the **More details** link in the **Catalog** tab of the Extensions page.

+**_Custom extensions_**

+You can also create your own customized extension using [these templates](/docs/extensions/templates).
+For more details about developing and publishing a custom extension, see [Developing a Podman Desktop extension](/docs/extensions/developing) and [Publishing a Podman Desktop extension](/docs/extensions/publish).